waytunetwork/Way-TU-tool-usage/README.md

 The simulation environment and motion generation pipeline are based on **RAI**.
 RAI is used for scene construction, robot simulation, and trajectory optimization through KOMO.
+The code was developed and tested with **RAI version 0.1.10**.
+Since the RAI API may differ across versions, some modifications may be required when using newer releases.

 ## Tasks